Close Menu

 Three Borgs is a crowd

 You take control of a three-man (borg) death escadre that’s air-dropped into each stage.
 As you explore the top-down levels, you move all three borgs simultaneously.
 The lead borg carves the path for the others enabling you to control all three together.
-You can shoot in any direction, and holding the fire button lets you strafe, locking your firing angle.
-This lets you line your borgs up to triple your firepower, or spread them out for a wider attack cone.
-With eight-directional aiming, you can fend off radioactive creatures in creative ways.
+You can shoot in any direction and holding the fire button lets you strafe, locking your firing angle.
+This lets you line your borgs up to triple your firepower or spread them out for a wider attack.
+This core mechanism, combined eight-directional aiming, enables you to fend off radioactive creatures in very creative ways.

 In the demo, you start with standard firearms and a limited supply of hand grenades.
 The grenades are especially handy against the Gauntlet-style spawn gates that keep churning out mutants.
 Destroying a gate cuts off reinforcements and choosing which gate to take out first adds a strategic layer to the game.
 Especially since some enemy types pose different strategic challenges.
 Often, pulling back and advancing cover to cover is wiser than rushing in guns blazing.